Hermes-Relay CLI Experimental

 |---|---|---|

-| Shell (default) | hermes-relay | Full Hermes Ink TUI over a PTY — banner, Victor, slash commands, the whole experience.
+| Shell (default) | hermes-relay | The escape hatch: full Hermes Ink TUI over a PTY — banner, Victor, slash commands, the whole experience.
 Uses tmux on the host so disconnects preserve state. |

 | Chat (structured) | hermes-relay chat "<prompt>" / hermes-relay "<prompt>" | Scriptable, one-shot, pipes stdin. --json emits GatewayEvents per line for jq / automation.
-REPL supports /paste, /screenshot, /image <path>. |
+Maintained for scripting; not a growth surface. |

-| Pair / Status / Tools / Devices / Doctor / Update / Workspace / Paste | hermes-relay <verb> | First-time setup, session inventory, server-side toolset introspection, paired-device management, local diagnostics, self-update, workspace-context inspection, one-shot clipboard staging.
+| Pair / Sessions / Status / Tools / Devices / Relay / Audit / Doctor / Update / Workspace / Paste | hermes-relay <verb> | First-time setup, TUI tmux session management, session inventory, server-side toolset introspection, paired-device management, relay-server inspection, desktop-tool activity audit, local diagnostics, self-update, workspace-context inspection, one-shot clipboard staging.
 See Subcommands. |

 In-shell chord set